 The Alumina Limited Board is the organisation’s highest governing body.
-In 2015 it comprised one executive and five independent non-executive directors who meet regularly throughout the year.
-Alumina Limited’s executive team, headed by the Chief Executive Officer, Peter Wasow, reports directly to the Board.
+In 2017 it comprised one executive and five non-executive (four independent) directors who meet regularly throughout the year.
+Alumina Limited’s executive team, headed by the Chief Executive Officer, Mike Ferraro, reports directly to the Board.

 Governance policies and practices ensure that all regulatory requirements are met and ethical standards maintained.

-More information, including details about Alumina Limited’s three Board Committees, policies, director independence and remunerations is available in the governance section on our website.
+A full description of Alumina Limited’s governance principles and practices including details about Alumina Limited’s three Board Committees, policies, director independence and remuneration is available in the governance section and Alumina Limited’s 2017 Governance Statement on our website.

 In terms of sustainability governance for AWAC, Alumina Limited’s principal interest is the integration of sound environmental, social and governance practices alongside sustainable financial performance.

 - discussing AWAC’s long term strategies and objectives with managing partner Alcoa

 - supporting the policies and practices that are implemented in AWAC companies to ensure sustainable operations